bhoward/focsipedia2/docs/fp/intro.md

 ## First-Class Functions

-In most programming languages, functions are not first-class objects.
+In many traditional programming languages, functions are not first-class objects.
 That is, a function cannot be treated as a data value in the same way as a _String_ or an _int_.
 However, recent versions of Java have taken a step in this